yenetaney/airbnb-clone-project/README.md

 - A **guest** can leave **one Review** per **Property** they booked.
 - A **Property** can have **multiple Reviews** from different guests.
 - A **Review** is linked to **one Property** and **one User**.
+# Feature Breakdown
+#### **User Management**
+This feature enables users to register, authenticate, and manage their profiles securely.
+Hosts can list properties, while guests can browse, book, and interact with listings, ensuring smooth access and personalized experiences.

+#### **Property Management**
+Hosts can create, update, and manage their property listings, including descriptions, prices, and availability.
+This ensures that users can find well-organized property options tailored to their needs.

+#### **Booking System**
+Guests can reserve properties for specific dates, view booking details, and manage their reservations.
+This feature guarantees a seamless process for securing stays while preventing double bookings.

+#### **Payment Processing**
+Integrated payment solutions allow guests to make secure transactions for their bookings.
+This feature ensures financial security, records payment details, and provides transparency for users.

+#### **Review & Rating System**
+Guests can leave reviews and ratings for properties they’ve stayed in, helping future guests make informed choices.
+Hosts can respond to reviews, fostering trust and engagement within the platform.

+#### **Data Optimization & Security**
+Efficient data storage and retrieval mechanisms ensure fast performance, while encryption and authentication protocols protect user information.
+This helps maintain reliability, privacy, and seamless functionality.